cumundi/pulumi-refactoring-aliases/README.md

 We will prepend the description of the subsequent steps so it is directly in sight when checkout out each branch.

+# Step 3 - Linking child resources to a more logical parent

+Some resources can only be created with another resource as input.
+This can already help in setting similar parent-child relationships between Pulumi resources.
+Let's change a few of these relationships.

 # Step 2 - Add the resources for the second customer

 We add the resources for the second customer as is.
 The second customer has not only a Gitlab repository, but we also create a Google Cloud project for the customer and allow Gitlab CI to access that project via the linked service account.